abhishekagarwal87/druid/dev/teamcity.md

  that if you don't see how to resolve some problem with a build.
  - You don't need to be a Druid committer to do this.
 Any Druid contributor can contact TeamCity support.

-### Creating a custom inspection from a Structural Search pattern
+### Creating a custom inspection from a Structural Search pattern ll

 1. Open a structural search dialog: `Edit` -> `Find` -> `Search Structurally...`